DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

     - Height: by default, the height of a building depends on the number of method variants of the class.
     - Width: by default, the width of a building depends on the number of constructor variants of the class.
 - Color: the color of a building depends on the tags of its corresponding class (see the config section)
-- Models: Some building may have additional features to their 3D model:
+- Models: Some buildings may have additional features to their 3D model:
     - Design patterns:
         - Chimneys:  A building with chimneys represents a Factory class
           ![factory](./../readme_files/varicity/Factory.png)